spec-dev/spec-auth-webhook-example/README.md

 ## Overview

-This is a super basic Node.js express server (`app.js`) that contains the following routes:
+This is a basic Node.js express server (`app.js`) that contains the following routes:

 ### Auth Webhook Route

 This route handles a webhook sent from your Spec auth server during the sign-in verification process.

-The webhook is immediately sent *after* signature verification has completed and the user's DID profile has been resolved, but *before* that request responds to the client.
-This webhook allows developers to use their own database for user management while still relying on Spec to manage the auth process.
+The webhook is sent *after* signature verification has completed (and the user's DID profile has been resolved) but *before* responding to the client.
+This webhook allows developers to use their own database for user management while still relying on Spec to handle the auth process.
 More specifically, it gives developers way to customize the user object returned to the client in  following function call:

 ```javascript
 const { user } = spec.auth.connect()
 ```

-**Method**
+#### Request Method

 `POST`

-**Path**
+#### Request Path

-Completely configurable (example uses `/spec/auth/success`), just make sure your Spec auth server has been configured to your webhook url.
+This is completely configurable (this example uses `/spec/auth/success`), just make sure your Spec auth server has been configured to use your webhook url.

-**Authentication**
+#### Authentication

-In order to verify this request came from your Spec auth server, it should be authenticated using your `SPEC_API_KEY` environment variable.
-This key will be set in the `Spec-Api-Key` request header.
+In order to verify the request was sent from your Spec auth server, it should be authenticated using your `SPEC_API_KEY` environment variable.
+This value should match the `Spec-Api-Key` header value on any incoming requests.

-Luckily, as long as your `SPEC_API_KEY` environment variable is set, you can utilize the `authSpecWebhook` helper function from the `@spec.dev/auth` library to authorize this request super easily:
+Luckily, as long as your `SPEC_API_KEY` environment variable is set, you can utilize the `authSpecWebhook` helper function from the `@spec.dev/auth` library to easily authorize this request.

 ```javascript
 app.post('/spec/auth/success', async (req, res) => {